Chapter 12.05

 12.05.120 Design requirements—General.

-(2) The Health Officer shall require that on-site sewage systems be designed only by engineers licensed under Chapter 18.43 RCW or on-site sewage treatment system designers, licensed under Chapter 18.210 RCW.
+(2) On-site sewage systems shall be designed by engineers licensed under RCW Chapter 18.43 or on-site wastewater treatment system designers licensed under RCW Chapter 18.210.

 (3) Designers and engineers shall verify previously approved soil and site evaluations prior to design to assure conditions have not changed and the soil and site evaluations contain accurate information.

-(a) The OSS is a conventional gravity system, or pump-to-gravity system; and
+(a) The OSS is a conventional gravity or pump-to-gravity system;

-(b) The resident owner of the single-family residence has not designed more than two (2) on-site sewage treatment systems in a five (5) year period; and
+(b) The resident owner of the single-family residence has not designed more than one on-site sewage treatment system in the preceding five-year period;

 (c) The property is not adjacent to a marine shoreline; and